sujith283/DocLib/README.md

 - Writing documentation
 - Reporting bugs

+**⚠️ Important**: All pull requests must be submitted to the `dev` branch only.
+Do not submit pull requests to `main`.

-Please feel free to open an issue or submit a pull request.
+Please feel free to open an issue or submit your pull request to the `dev` branch.

 ## Development Status